Skip to content

 If you are focusing on long term results and are running repeated campaigns you can observe trends over the periods of months.

-If you run three drops over a six month period can you see an uptick in website visits corresponding to the timing of your drops?
-If so, are these visits from the areas you targeted?
+If you run three drops over a six month period, can you see an uptick in website visits corresponding to the timing of your drops?
+Carefully looking for signals in your analytics and interpreting them reasonably can give you an idea of the effectiveness of your leafleting campaigns.

 Repeated drops

-Maybe the biggest improvement to the effectiveness of leaflet drops in the last 20 years has been the introduction of focused repeat delivery campaigns.
+A significant improvement to the effectiveness of leaflet drops in the last 20 years has been the introduction of focused repeat delivery campaigns.

 These campaigns rely on delivering your leaflets to the same households multiple times with carefully planned periods of rest between each drop.